yvt/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 extension names.
 It may assume the layer names and extension names have been validated.

-`vkGetInstanceProcAddr` can intercept a command by returning the function pointer of the layer's associated intercept function, otherwise it should return the value obtained through chaining or NULL.
+`vkGetInstanceProcAddr` intercepts a Vulkan command by returning a local entry point, otherwise it returns the value obtained by calling down the instance chain.
+   Detailed specification of this function,
+   - when `pName` is `vkEnumerateInstanceLayerProperties`, `vkEnumerateInstanceExtensionProperties`, or `vkEnumerateDeviceLayerProperties` (but _not_ `vkEnumerateDeviceExtensionProperties`), it returns a function pointer to the corresponding introspection function defined by this interface.
+   - when `pName` is `vkGetInstanceProcAddr`, it returns a function pointer to itself.
+   - when `pName` is `vkCreateInstance`, it returns a function pointer to the layer's vkCreateInstance, which is required for instance chaining.
+   - when `pName` is `vkCreateDevice`, it returns a function pointer to the layer's vkCreateDevice, which is only required for any device chaining.

+   For compatibility with older layer libraries,
+   - when `pName` is `vkCreateDevice`, it ignores `instance`.

-`vkGetDeviceProcAddr` can intercept a command by returning the function pointer of the layer's associated intercept function, otherwise it should return the value obtained through chaining or NULL.
+`vkGetDeviceProcAddr` intercepts a Vulkan command by returning a local entry point, otherwise it returns the value obtained by calling down the device chain.

+Vulkan commands that are defined by an extension that is disabled, must not be intercepted in either `vkGetInstanceProcAddr` or `vkGetDeviceProcAddr`.

 [\*]: The intention is for layers to have a well-defined baseline behavior.
 Some of the conventions or rules, for example, may be considered abuses of the